felipetovarhenao/bell-tutorials/public/markdown/08_listfunctions.md

 ### Exercise 1: Analyze a Melody

-1. Create a melody as a _llll_, in MIDI or MIDIcent values:
+1. Create a melody as a _llll_, in MIDI cents:
 2. Print the `length` of the melody.
 3. Infer the scale that the melody is based on, using the `thin` and `sort` functions.
 4. Print the scale.